ariannachan-cloud/books-movies-mashup/README.md

 - Google Books API requires a q parameter; visiting the base URL alone returns an error.
 - Poster images or genres may be missing for some movies.

+**Error & Loading States:**
+- A "Loading..." message is shown while data is being fetched.
+- If the network fails or the API returns an error, a "Network or API error" message is displayed along with a Retry button.

 **AI Usage Note:**
 - AI was used for inspiration on which APIs to use.